-2. On 6 April 2020, CCCS accepted an application2 from the Parties for a decision on whether the Proposed Transaction infringes section 54 of the Competition Act (Cap.
-50B), which prohibits mergers that have resulted, or may be expected to result, in a substantial lessening of competition within any market in Singapore.
-LSEG and Refinitiv overlap in the supply of fixed income index3 licensing services (excluding hybrids4) to customers in Singapore.
-In addition, there are non-horizontal links between the Parties arising from six categories of products for which either one or both Parties generate revenue from customers in Singapore and require inputs from either of the Parties to be produced.
+- 2. On 6 April 2020, CCCS accepted an application1 from the Parties for a decision on whether the Proposed Transaction infringes section 54 of the Competition Act (Cap.
+50B), which prohibits mergers that have resulted, or may be expected to result, in a substantial lessening of competition within any market in Singapore. - 3.
+LSEG and Refinitiv overlap in the supply of fixed income index2 licensing services (excluding hybrids3) to customers in Singapore.
+In addition, there are non-horizontal links4 between the Parties arising from six categories of products for which either one or both Parties generate revenue from customers in Singapore.
 These are namely, (i) trading services; (ii) clearing services; (iii) index licensing; (iv) financial information products; (v) regulatory reporting services; and (vi) IT services/software.